kr8gz/malb8dge.py/WIP-README.md

 10 ~ i: ;i
 10 ~: ;~
 ```
+*(This is already valid syntax, but the value of the loop variable itself is always `null`)*

+Loop variables would reduce the amount of characters in a compacted program by a tiny amount.
+But there is more good news for programmers - you will have to come up with fewer variable names as they will all be called `~`!

+## Brace syntax overhaul
+...

+## Improve block parsing
+...

+## .0 after math operations
+...

+## Macros
+...

 # Thanks
 * Thanks to [@itsmebombie](https://github.com/itsmebombie) for coming up with the name